How Long Does Homemade Beef Jerky Last In The Fridge

 When considering moisture, it is imperative that beef jerky possesses a low moisture content to inhibit bacterial proliferation.
 Elevated moisture levels can foster mold growth, ultimately diminishing the longevity of the jerky.

 The storage temperature is a critical element in conserving beef jerky.
 Ideally, it should be stored in a cool, dry environment to prevent moisture accumulation.
-Adequate sealing of the jerky packaging is essential in excluding air and moisture, both of which can accelerate spoilage.
+This is consistent with how other foods are stored to maintain freshness and prevent spoilage.
+Adequate sealing of the jerky packaging is essential in excluding air and moisture, both of which can accelerate spoilage, just as with many other perishable foods.

 In addressing bacterial concerns, it is paramount to handle the meat appropriately during preparation and ensure thorough drying prior to packaging.